Search

 Klaviyo SMS: Features, pricing, and honest verdict for 2026

-We tested the tool directly and focused on what matters in real use: features, pricing, limitations, and the Omnisend comparison.
-All the details are accurate as of April 2026.
+We tested Klaviyo ourselves and focused on what matters most: features, pricing, limitations, and the Omnisend comparison.
+All the details are accurate as of August 2026.

-Klaviyo offers SMS in a set list of countries and uses a credit-based model, while Omnisend also bundles email and SMS but presents pricing and support more simply.
+Klaviyo offers SMS in a set list of countries and prices it per message, while Omnisend also bundles email and SMS but presents pricing and support more simply.
 That makes the choice less about “does it work?” and more about “does it fit how your team works?”

 Check out this video for a quick comparison:

-Run hassle-free global SMS and email campaigns with Omnisend
+Run global SMS and email campaigns with Omnisend

 Quick sign up | No credit card required